chingu-voyages/soloproject-tier1-website-template/README.md

 - [ ] Implement a Parallax effect for your page.

-      You are going to need to research how to write the JavaScript and CSS for the PARALLAX effect It is recommended, because it is an effect in high demand!
-"Parallax" scrolling is when the background appears to be moving behind other sections on the page.
+      You are going to need to research how to write the JavaScript and CSS for the PARALLAX effect.
+It is recommended, because it is an effect in high demand!
+"Parallax" scrolling is when the background appears to move at a different rate of speed, or in a different direction, than the rest of the page.

 *Other*
 - [ ] Your repo needs to have a robust `README.md`